 - Submit required materials for the proposed project: construction drawings, elevations, photographs, boundary pin survey, etc. See the ARB Checklist for more information.

 - Once all of the necessary information has been received, applicants will be assigned a meeting date.
-See the ARB Schedule for upcoming meeting dates.
+See the ARB Schedule in the Document Center for upcoming meeting dates.